Attendi-Technology/attendi-stt-sample-apps/react-typescript/README.md

 ## Getting started

-In order to use our API, you will need a valid API key.
-To gain access to our API, you can contact us at <info@attendi.nl>.

-After gaining access, update the .env file value REACT_APP_API_KEY with your Sandbox API key.
+Make sure you have updated the API key in the .env file by replacing by replacing <YOUR_PUBLIC_API_KEY\> with your **public** key.

+Contact us at <info@attendi.nl> for getting access to our sandbox environment.

 Let's start the demo app:

 ```sh
 npm install